Skip to main content

 State recognition

-Graduates of our Bachelor's programs at the Social and Educational Sciences Department receive state recognition upon separate application.
+Graduates of our bachelor's degree programmes at the social and educational sciences department receive state recognition upon separate application.

-The basis for state recognition is the Brandenburg Social Professions Act.
-On the pages of the Brandenburg State Office for Social Affairs and Supply you will find all important information as well as the form for applying for state recognition and for the medical certificate.
-The fact sheet of the Ministry of Education, Youth and Sports of the State of Brandenburg summarizes the documents to be submitted.
+The basis for state recognition is the Brandenburg social professions act.
+On the website of the Brandenburg State Office for Social Affairs and Supply you will find all the important information as well as the form for applying for state recognition and for the medical certificate.
+The fact sheet of the Ministry of Education, Youth and Sports of the State of Brandenburg summarises the documents to be submitted.

 Weitere Studiengänge